ajesamann/indigov-take-home/README.md

 ## REST Endpoints

-GET `/api/constituents` - GET Return all the constituents that have been created in the database.
+GET `/api/constituents` - GET Return all the constituents that have been created in the database.<br>
-POST `/api/constituents/add` - Create a new constituent.
+POST `/api/constituents/add` - Create a new constituent.<br>
-GET `/api/constituents/export` - Export all constituents to a CSV file.
+GET `/api/constituents/export` - Export all constituents to a CSV file.<br>
 GET `/api/constituents/search?name__contains=<name>` - Returns all constituents whose names contain the provided value.

 ## Tech stack